TathergangBrathering/Alphabetazation/draft/hi-from-ahoi.md

 Features for our multibanking A-P-I
 Which I encourage you to try

-Let's start our tales from the hub tour
+Let's start our tour about tales from the hub
 This is our Sandbox Manager where your registration where you should start
 And learn about us and AHOI and take a heart
 To get your first contact
-After registration you get your own Sandbank credentials With which you can setup an access and unlock AHOI's potentials
+Use your own Sandbank credentials
+To unlock AHOI's full potential

-Let's look into the past with your transactions summarized Or watch your month's forecast to no get surprised
+Let's look into the past with your transactions summarized Or watch your month's forecast to have surprised
 By the amount of month at the end of your money
 (Cause it's all about the money-money-money)